octetz/k8s-static-pods/README.md

 <center><img src="https://octetz.s3.us-east-2.amazonaws.com/k8s-static-pods/tweet1.png" width="800"></center>

 When should you use them?
 I’d argue, almost never.
 If considering static pods, first determine whether a daemonset is adequate.
 Daemonsets are entirely managed via the Kubernetes control plane.
-Adding, deleting, and modifying a daemonset like any other Kubernetes objects.
-Since they are created through the API server, they are managed centrally and go through the API server’s RBAC and admission control.
-The key feature to static pods that _may _justify the use is that they **do not require connectivity to the API server.** As mentioned earlier, the host’s kubelet manages the lifecycle.
+Adding, deleting, and modifying a daemonset is like any other Kubernetes objects Since they are created through the API server, they are managed centrally and go through the API server’s RBAC and admission control.
+The key feature to static pods that _may_ justify the use is that they **do not require connectivity to the API server.** As mentioned earlier, the host’s kubelet manages the lifecycle.
 Two use cases I am aware of are as follows.

 1. Hosting the Kubernetes control plane.
 2. IoT and edge deployments.